In short

 Conclusion

 Voice AI is steadily moving from concept to real-world utility, especially in E-commerce & Retail.
-What once sounded like a future feature is now solving real problems—faster service, lower admin load, more accurate communication, and round-the-clock support.
+What once sounded like a future feature is now solving real problems: faster service, lower admin load, more accurate communication, and round-the-clock support.
 These are no longer just nice-to-haves.
-In 2025, they're becoming the baseline for great experiences.
+In 2026, they're becoming the baseline for great experiences.

-At RaftLabs, we've been working on this space closely—designing and integrating voice-driven tools across sectors.
+At RaftLabs, we've been working in this space closely, designing and integrating voice-driven tools across sectors.
 If you're exploring how to apply it in your business, we'd be happy to chat.
 We offer a free consultation to help you assess if voice AI is the right fit, and how to get started without overbuilding.

 Whether you're aiming to reduce response time, automate repetitive tasks, or make your service more accessible, there's a good chance a voice AI agent can help you do it more effectively.